KAYAK HUNTING IN ILLORSUIT

 Depending on how its ribs are shaped and whether or not the side stringers are set on the ribs so as to be on the same plane as the outside surfaces of the gunwales, a kayak will be what’s called “hard-chine” or “multi-chine.”
 And this is not just an aesthetic difference, not just a difference in “what they look like.”
 This is a difference that affected their actual handling, their very performance as hunting kayaks.

 Golden discusses changes in the cross-sectional shape of kayak designs in his analysis of the emergence of the seven West Greenland kayak types (KoG, pages 530-543).
-Here I am talking about the simultaneous use of both hard-chine and multi-chine kayaks in one area at one time.
+Here (as he does too) I am talking about the simultaneous use of both hard-chine and multi-chine kayaks in one area at one time.

 It’s fascinating to me that while Emanuele had made my kayak to be hard-chine, just a few days later he made Heath’s multi-chine.